edpeyton/rpsi/README.md

 \text{PSI}\sim\chi^{2}_{\alpha,B-1}\cdot(1/M+1/N)
 ```

-where *B* is the number of discrete values defining the distributions of
+where ``` math B``` is the number of discrete values defining the distributions of
 interest and (*M*, *N*) are the number of observations in each sample of
 interest.

 Therefore, it is simple to obtain critical thresholds for a PSI for a
 chosen confidence level *α*.
 In the case above, both distributions are
 treated as random.
 However, there are contexts where the base
-distribution if considered to be a population and not a random sample.
+distribution is considered to be a population and not a random sample.
 In those instances, the expression above simplifies.
 See (Yurdakul,
 2018) for details.

+## S3 methods for `rpsi` objects

 ------------------------------------------------------------------------